vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 in a fake world on a strange road. <br>
 The dog held me, the snake punched me.

-A girl friend from the sky was there. <br>
+The girl friend from the sky was there. <br>
 She showed a kind calm smile with ease, <br>
 I saw Her and fell on my knees. <br>
 Now, back where Her slaves say their prayer.

-With their dumb smile and their strange hat, <br>
+With its dumb smile and its strange hat, <br>
 ‘round that town I can meet the dog, <br>
 called as well Sir Bitch or the hog. <br>
-Now Sir Bitch thinks I’m Her door mat.
+Now Sir Bitch thinks I’m Her floor mat.

 Once I was on a bus with boys <br>
 and girls from the land South of Laos. <br>